lasircc/semalytics-demo/README.md

 Welcome to the demo of the data framework of Semalytics, a semantic-based tool for analyzing hierarchical data in translational cancer research, which exploits [Wikidata](https://www.wikidata.org) as extended knowledge base for data annotation.
 This demo is bundled with the paper:

->_Semalytics: a semantic analytics platform for the exploration of distributed and heterogenous cancer data (in translational research) (currently under review)_
+>_Semalytics: a semantic analytics platform for the exploration of distributed and heterogeneous cancer data (in translational research) (currently under review)_

 ![Semalytics](_docs/images/logo.png)